yfosp/main-website/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/) and ceate a Git (not GitHub) account

    * Open the terminal in Visual Studio Code
    * Type `git --version` in a directory of your choice - you should see the version of Git that you downloaded.
-If you see an error, close and reopen VS Code and try again.
+If you see an error, close and reopen VS Code and try again
    * Set your user name with
    `git config --global user.name "<your-first-name> <your-last-name>"` - replace the `<placeholders>` with the real values
    * Set your email address with